profgavinbrown/profgavinbrown.github.io/_pages/nojargon.md

 author_profile: true
 ---

+As the Nobel Prize winner Sir William Henry Bragg once said...

+> "The important thing in science is not so much to obtain new facts, as to discover new ways of thinking about them."

+I have tried to apply this principle in my career, wherever I can.

 I have contributed to the understanding of "feature selection" algorithms, with nice results on information theoretic methods, hypothesis testing, and the stability of algorithms.
 I have also contributed to "ensemble" learning, in particular the study of diversity, and cost-sensitivity.
 But what does all that mean, without the technical jargon?